 - Mold can grow on any surface where there is moisture, including flooring in areas that are frequently damp, like bathrooms and kitchens.

-- Warm-blooded pets shed animal dander (skin flakes and hair) and otherwise contribute to allergies by salivating, urinating, defecating, and dragging biological playthings in from the yard, like sticks and dead animals.
+- Warm-blooded pets shed animal dander (skin flakes and hair) and otherwise contribute to allergies by salivating, urinating, defecating, and carry things in from the yard, like sticks and grass.

 In addition to natural allergies like dust and mold, some flooring contains volatile organic compounds (VOCs) that can also trigger allergies in some people.
 Exposure to VOCs can trigger asthma attacks and is associated with symptoms including headaches, eye irritation, coughing, unexplained fatigue, and respiratory distress.
 Before choosing any kind of flooring for your homes, look for a manufacturer that deals in VOC-free products and discuss the use of VOC-free adhesives with your flooring contractor.